 The postsecondary education market is highly fragmented and competitive.
 We compete for students with traditional public and private two-year and four-year colleges and universities and other for-profit schools, including those that offer online learning programs.
 Many public and private schools, colleges, and universities, including most major colleges and universities, offer online programs.
 We expect to experience additional competition in the future as more colleges, universities, and for-profit schools offer an increasing number of online programs.
 Each of these competitors may develop platforms or other technologies, including technologies such as streaming video, that allow for greater levels of interactivity between faculty and students and that are superior to the platform and technology we use, and these differences may affect our ability to recruit and retain students.
-Public institutions receive substantial government subsidies, and public and private non-profit institutions have access to government and foundation grants, tax-deductible contributions, and other resources generally not available to for-profit schools.
-Accordingly, public and private non-profit institutions may have instructional and support resources superior to those in the for-profit sector, and public institution prices.
+Public institutions receive substantial government subsidies, and public and private non-profit institutions have access to government and foundation grants, tax-deductible contributions, and other financial resources generally not available to for-profit schools.
+Accordingly, public and private non-profit institutions may have instructional and support resources superior to those in the for-profit sector, and public institutions can offer substantially lower tuition prices.
 Some of our competitors in both the public and private sectors also have substantially greater financial and other resources than we do.
-We may not be able to comptet with technologies being developed by our competitors, and may face competitive pressures that could adversely affect our builting with respect to our ability to acquire or compete with technologies being developed by our competitors, and may face competitive pressures that could adversely affect our builting with respects format less competitive or obsolete.
+We may not be able to compete successfully against current or future competitors, including with respect to our ability to acquire or compete with technologies being developed by our competitors, and may face competitive pressures that could adversely affect our business, prospects, financial condition, and results of operations.
+These competitive factors could cause our enrollments, revenues, and profitability to significantly decrease and could render our online delivery format less competitive or obsolete.